TwoBitMachines/FlareEngineDocs/docs/html/_sources/player/player.rst.txt

    * - Use Moving Platforms
      - If enabled, the character will be able to interact with moving platforms.

+   * - Collide With World Only
+     - The system checks for both World and Platform collisions.
+Enabling this will only check for World collisions.

+   * - Use Late Update
+     - For AI only.
+If enabled, the character will execute during Late Update instead of Update.

    * - Crushed By Platform
      - The Unity Event invoked when the character is crushed between two hard surfaces.
 This happens when the character is standing on or holding a moving platform and